 An Open Letter to DHS Secretary Kristi Noem

-As women of faith, we are raising our voices for an immigration system that protects both security and human dignity.
+As people of faith, we are raising our voices for an immigration system that protects both security and human dignity.
 We honor Secretary Noem’s responsibility to protect our nation, and we are concerned that the DHS’ current strategies are not accomplishing that goal.
 When we do not ensure that every individual receives due process and is treated with dignity, our values are betrayed and our democracy is diminished.

 We believe it is possible to lead with both strength and compassion—and that both justice and mercy must define our immigration system.